Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Introduction

 \subsection{Background and Motivations}

-Real-time embedded systems and mobile devices, including smartphones, IoT devices, and wireless sensors, have rapidly proliferated. \edit{This growth is driven by cyber-physical systems (CPS) applications including collaborative autonomous driving for autonomous logistics (e.g., \cite{katare2023survey}), smart energy systems (e.g., \cite{xu2023power}), and smart manufacturing (e.g., \cite{jin2023cloud}).
-These applications generate a large amount of data and require intensive computational processing, which in turn creates a pressing need for low-latency, reliable, and private task execution.} Mobile edge computing (MEC), also known as multi-access edge computing \cite{porambage2018survey}, addresses these needs by offloading computational tasks from end devices to nearby edge servers \cite{mao2017survey}.
-In this way, MEC reduces latency compared to cloud computing and provide larger computational capacity than that of mobile computing.
+Real-time embedded systems and mobile devices, including smartphones, IoT devices, and wireless sensors, have rapidly proliferated.
+This growth is driven by cyber-physical systems (CPS) applications including collaborative autonomous driving for autonomous logistics (e.g., \cite{katare2023survey}), smart energy systems (e.g., \cite{xu2023power}), and smart manufacturing (e.g., \cite{jin2023cloud}). \revbb{These applications generate massive data and require intensive computational processing, which in turn creates a pressing need for low-latency, reliable, and private task execution.} Mobile edge computing (MEC), also known as multi-access edge computing \cite{porambage2018survey}, addresses these needs by offloading computational tasks from end devices to nearby edge servers \cite{mao2017survey}. \revb{Thus, MEC reduces latency compared to cloud computing and provides larger computational capacity than that of mobile computing.}

-\edit{Timely information updates are crucial for the aforementioned emerging CPS applications with high computational demands.
-These updates depend on real-time sensory data and computational results, such as human interaction and safety data, environmental data, and positioning and motion data.
+\revbb{Timely information updates are crucial for the emerging CPS applications with high computational demands.} These updates depend on real-time sensory data and computational results, such as human interaction and safety data, environmental data, and positioning and motion data.
 For instance, critical applications (e.g., \cite{zhu2018vehicular,xu2020vehicular}), such as collaborative robots in smart manufacturing that operate alongside humans, require split-second decision-making to ensure safety and efficiency, relying on computationally intensive tasks like object detection, path planning, and task execution \cite{el2019cobot}.
 However, local computing often struggles to meet these stringent timeliness requirements, potentially compromising system performance and safety.
-This need for data freshness has driven the development of a new metric, \textit{Age of Information (AoI)} \cite{kaul2012real}, which quantifies the time elapsed since the most recently delivered data or computational results were produced, providing an accurate measure of information timeliness.}
+This need for data freshness has driven the development of a new metric, \textit{Age of Information (AoI)} \cite{kaul2012real}, which quantifies the time elapsed since the most recently delivered data or computational results were produced, providing an accurate measure of information timeliness.

 \IEEEpubidadjcol